nszoni/nszoni.github.io/index.md

 ## About Me 😎

-I'm an analytics engineer based in Budapest with a dockercap who creates scalable pipelines and assists businesses in adopting modern data stack technologies in a cost-effective manner.
+Sonny is a data engineer who creates scalable data pipelines and assists businesses in adopting modern data stack technologies.

-I have over a year of profound experience implementing solutions with dbt and the Modern Data Ecosystem.
-On top of that, I am passionate about giving back to the community by sharing knowledge in a variety of ways (blog posts & open-source contributions).
+He has years of profound experience implementing solutions with dbt and the Modern Data Stack in the finance, fashion retail, and the manufacturing industry.
+On top of that, he is passionate about giving back to the community by sharing knowledge in a variety of ways (blog posts, open-source contributions, speaking at conferences).

-I graduated from Central European University's Business Analytics program with a data-heavy coursework and studied data and management at ESSEC Business School.
+He graduated from Central European University's US-accredited Business Analytics program with a data-heavy coursework in Budapest and studied data and management at ESSEC Grand École in Paris.
+Now he's staying in Brussels and work in Leuven.

+On weekends he's volunteering in Brussels at Serve Now to give something back for the people in need.

 I hope you will enjoy my content! 🥳